Adolf Meyer (psychiatrist): The Phipps Clinic at Johns Hopkins

-In 1908, Meyer was asked to become the director of a new psychiatric clinic at the Johns Hopkins Hospital after Henry Phipps Jr. donated 1.5 million dollars to open the clinic.
+In 1908, Meyer was asked to become the director of a new psychiatric clinic at the Johns Hopkins Hospital after Henry Phipps, Jr. donated 1.5 million dollars to open the clinic.
 Meyer accepted the offer, which he described as "the most important professorship [in psychiatry] in the English-speaking domain."
 He oversaw the building and development of the clinic and made sure the building was suitable for scientific research, training and treatment.
 The Henry Phipps Psychiatric Clinic opened in April 1913.

 Meyer's work at the Phipps Clinic is arguably the most significant aspect of his career.
 His model for the Phipps Clinic combined clinical and laboratory work, which was the first time these elements were combined in a mental institute in the United States.
-Though the Phipps Clinic did not use the clinical model of Emil Kraepelin, Meyer did incorporate some of Kraepelin's practices into the clinic.
+ThoughAlthough the Phipps Clinic did not use the clinical model of Emil Kraepelin, Meyer did incorporate some of Kraepelin's practices into the clinic.
 These practices include extensive observations of the patients and studying both the presymptomatic and remissive phases of mental illness, along with periods of acute illness.

-Meyer also served as a Professor of Psychiatry at Johns Hopkins School of Medicine from 1910 to 1941.
+Meyer also served as a professor of psychiatry at Johns Hopkins School of Medicine from 1910 to 1941.
 In his beginning years at Johns Hopkins, Meyer helped oversee the work of a few of his aspiring students.
 Phyllis Greenacre, from the University of Chicago, and Curt Richter, a Harvard graduate, both had the opportunity to study under Meyer.
-Most notably, Richter studied the behavior of rats with Meyer and John Watson, a behavioral psychologist.
-Adolf Meyer worked at Johns Hopkins until his retirement in 1941.
-Meyer also conducted a nine-month study of the brain of Giuseppe Zangara, assassin who shot at President Franklin Roosevelt and killed Mayor Anton Cermak.
+Most notably, Richter studied the behavior of rats with Meyer and John B. Watson, a behavioral psychologist.
+Meyer worked at Johns Hopkins until his retirement in 1941.
+Meyer also conducted a nine-month study of the brain of Giuseppe Zangara, assassin who shot President Franklin Roosevelt and killed Mayor Anton Cermak.